Uniswap/org-v1/src/pages/blog/09-uni/index.md

 ![](claim.gif)

-Liquidity providers in the preliminary set of targeted pools can [deposit](https://app.uniswap.org/#/uni) their liquidity tokens now to start receiving UNI
+Liquidity providers in the preliminary set of targeted pools can [deposit](https://app.uniswap.org/#/uni) their liquidity tokens.
+Mining will begin on September 18th 2020 12am UTC.

 ![](deposit.gif)